 Writing Letters of Recommendation

-First, thank you for taking the time to write recommendation letters for students.
-Rest assured your efforts can make a huge difference in the admissions process.
+Thank you for taking the time to write recommendation letters for students.
+Your efforts can make a significant difference in the admissions process.

 Professional schools are trying to get to know the student through your letters.
 They are extremely important in the application process and carry a lot of weight with admissions committees.
-A two-line letter is not generally very helpful and often ultimately hurts students as they were asked to request letters from people who know them.
+A one paragraph letter is not generally very helpful and may, ultimately, hurt students as they were asked to request letters from people who know them.
 Your efforts to write a thoughtful letter that speaks to the academic and personal qualities of the student are greatly appreciated!

 Tips for writing letters